 Tiny grains of naturally colored sand make up the patterns in a mandala.
 Mandalas can be made on glass or wood and nothing sticks the sand to the surface except gravity.

-The tool used is a "chak pur."
+The tool used is a “chak pur.”
 This traditional Tibetan tool is a funnel of brass with ridges.
 When the ridges are stroked with a stick, the vibration causes the sand to flow.
 Muscle and breathing control is important to achieve an even line.
 Since pieces can take many hours to create, it is a test of the body as well as a meditation of the mind.
 Interested in trying it yourself?
 Take a class.